Useful Notes: Miyamoto Musashi

-- Samurai Shodown — Haohmaru is a direct Shout-Out to Musashi, just like Ukyou Tachibana is one to Koujiro.
+- Samurai Shodown — Haohmaru is a direct Shout-Out to Musashi, just like Ukyō Tachibana is one to Kojiro.

 - Onimusha Blade Warriors

-- In Live A Live's Bakamatsu chapter, the evil Lord Ode Iou summons Musashi's ghost (This being the Bakamatsu era, several centuries after Musashi's death) to fight Oboro, calling him the greatest swordsman of all time.
+- In Live A Live's ninja chapter, Ode Iou summons Musashi's ghost (this being the Bakumatsu era, several centuries after Musashi's death) to fight Oboro, calling him the greatest swordsman of all time.
 If you fight him instead of avoiding him, he's not only extremely powerful, but he also turns out to be the least evil boss in the chapter.
 He just wants to fight you to see how strong a ninja you are.